awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_github.md

 ## Usage<a name="retrieving-secrets_github_usage"></a>

-To use the action, add a step to your workflow that uses the following sytax\.
+To use the action, add a step to your workflow that uses the following syntax\.

 ```
 - name: Step name